How to fit weather bars

 Cut a slight angle to any of the weather bar top drips as this is required at the end where the door meets the frame on the lock side, this will prevent the bar jamming when the door is swung open or closed.

-It is better (in our opinion) to use the Bry dry or Weatherten bar (shown above) rather than the timber weather drips (shown below) which are very traditional and are normally fitted to the face of the door at the bottom rail, the bottom of the bry dry type bar is fitted between the door and the door step or sill and incorporates a drip which when it is fitted to the door interlocks when the door is closed.
+It is better (in our opinion) to use the Weatherten bar (shown above) rather than the timber weather drips (shown at the top of the page) which are very traditional and are normally fitted to the face of the door at the bottom rail, the bottom of the Exitex type bars are fitted between the door and the door step or sill and incorporates a drip which when it is fitted to the door interlocks when the door is closed.

-2. When fitting a timber or wooden weather bar (shown above) to the door, use screws and a waterproof adhesive, remember to fill the screw holes after fixing, to prevent water seeping in.
+When fitting a timber or wooden weather bar to the door, use screws and a waterproof adhesive, remember to fill the screw holes after fixing, to prevent water seeping in.

 Make sure you have also sealed the join between the bry dry weather bar top drip and the door to prevent dampness.